jackmoch/getting-started-with-clojure/README.md

 [Clojure](http://clojure.org/) is a dialect of [Lisp](https://en.wikipedia.org/wiki/Lisp_(programming_language)) and a [functional](https://en.wikipedia.org/wiki/Functional_programming) programming language.
 It was written by Rich Hickey, and released in 2007.

-Clojure and [ClojureScript](https://clojurescript.org/) differ main in the fact that Clojure runs on the [JVM](https://en.wikipedia.org/wiki/Java_virtual_machine) (Java Virtual Machine) platform and compiles down to [Java bytecode](https://en.wikipedia.org/wiki/Java_bytecode), where as ClojureScript compiles to JavaScript.
-Syntactically Clojure is very minimalistic, mainly expressing itself via [persistent data structures](https://en.wikipedia.org/wiki/Persistent_data_structure).
+Clojure and [ClojureScript](https://clojurescript.org/) differ mainly in the fact that Clojure runs on the [JVM](https://en.wikipedia.org/wiki/Java_virtual_machine) (Java Virtual Machine) platform and compiles down to [Java bytecode](https://en.wikipedia.org/wiki/Java_bytecode), where as ClojureScript compiles to JavaScript.
+Syntactically Clojure is very minimalistic, expressing itself via [persistent data structures](https://en.wikipedia.org/wiki/Persistent_data_structure).

-Clojure is notated using lists: `(a b c)`, vectors: `[a b c]`, and maps: `{:a 1 :b 2 :c 3}` which act as key value pairs.
-Clojure uses the Lisp [s-expression](https://en.wikipedia.org/wiki/S-expression) to build it's data structures.
+Clojure is notated using lists: `(a b c)`, vectors: `[a b c]`, and maps: `{:a 1 :b 2 :c 3}`, and uses the Lisp [s-expression](https://en.wikipedia.org/wiki/S-expression) to build its data structures.
 For example to add the integers 2 and 4 one would write `(+ 2 4)` which would evaluate to 6.

 ##Play With Code